beOn/hcpre/Readme.md

 python setup.py install
 ```

-If you're missing python requirements, use the requirements.txt file and pip:
+You can also try using the requirements.txt file to install dependencies using
+pip.
+Again, you may have to pip install some stuff one-by-one.

 ```bash
 pip install -r requirements.txt
 ```

-This may take more or less time depending on how many of the dependencies are
-already installed, the type of environment you're running, and your own level
-of expertise.
-If you're working on a community machine, talk to your systems
+If you're working on a community machine, talk to your systems administrator
-administrator about the contents of requirements.txt, whether or not they're
+about the contents of requirements.txt, whether or not these dependencies are
 already installed, and any modifications that you may need to make to your
-environment to make sure that it runs correctly.
+environment to make sure that they're on your PYTHONPATH.

-You'll also need to install mricron, and make sure that it's dcm2nii DICOM
+You'll also need to install mricron, and make sure that its dcm2nii DICOM
 conversion application is on your PATH.

 Environment Variables